Skip to content

 There is no shortcut here.
 Collagen doesn't stockpile in your system from a few good weeks and carry you through.
 It requires consistent, daily supplementation to maintain elevated levels in the tissues that need it.

 The good news is that collagen is one of the easiest supplements to stay consistent with.
 It mixes into almost anything, has no harsh taste, and fits into routines that already exist.
-Morning coffee, a smoothie, a bowl of oatmeal.
+Stir it into morning coffee (that's exactly what Coffee Boosters was designed for), toss it into a bowl of pasta, or mix it into scrambled eggs.
 It doesn't demand a moment.
 It just asks you to show up every day.

 Do that, and the timeline takes care of itself.